rilindo/ex407_ansible_specialist_exam_labs/lab01.md

 losetup /dev/loop1 /opt/disk01.img
 ```

-2. Create a playbook on `web` to create:
+2. Create a playbook on `bastion` to create:
   - Create in /home/sol
   - Usernames and passwords will be will be:
      - `alex` - `L4sagna`